-Place chicken into a plastic zip bag, and using a meat mallet or rolling pin, pound the chicken to 1/4-inch to 1/2-inch thick, being careful not to tear it.
+Place chicken into a plastic zip bag, and using a meat mallet, pound the chicken to 1/4-inch to 1/2-inch thick, being careful not to tear it.
 Repeat will all of the chicken.

 Gather three shallow bowls and a plate or pan.
 Add flour, salt and pepper to the first bowl.
 Add the eggs and water to the second bowl and beat with fork.
 To the third bowl, add the bread crumbs and Parmesan cheese.